AlexTISYoung/snipar/docs/tutorial.rst

     ``python impute.py example/chr_1.ibd --bgen example/sample --king example/sample.king.kin0 --agesex example/sample.agesex --output_address example/sample --threads 4 --from_chr 1 --to_chr 2 --snipar_ibd``

-It is necessary to provide the *--from_chr* and *--to_chr* arguments when imputing from .bgen files since they often do not contain information on which chromosome the SNPs are located on, and we need to match up the IBD segments to the SNPs on the same chromosome.
+It is necessary to provide the *--from_chr* and *--to_chr* arguments when imputing from .bgen files since they often do not contain information on which chromosome the SNPs are located on, and it's necessary to match the IBD segments to the SNPs on the same chromosome.

 To use IBD segments output by KING with the --ibdseg argument (example/sample.king.segments.gz), use the following command: